History of lesbianism: Europe

+England

 In early modern England, female homosexual behavior became increasingly culturally visible.
 Some historians, such as Valerie Traub, have argued that this led to increasing cultural sanctions against lesbian behaviors.
 For instance, in 1709, Delariviere Manley published The New Atlantis, attacking lesbian activities.
-However, others, such as Friedli and Faderman have played down the cultural opposition to female homosexuality, pointing out that it was better tolerated than male homosexual activities.
+However, others, such as Friedli and Lillian Faderman have played down the cultural opposition to female homosexuality, pointing out that it was better tolerated than male homosexual activities.
 Additionally, despite the social stigma, English courts did not prosecute homosexual activities between women, and lesbianism was largely ignored by the law in England.
 Although Charles Hamilton (female husband), according to Henry Fielding, was whipped for fraud, the courts and the press of the time do not seem to have believed she committed any crimes.
 Terry Castle contends that English law in the eighteenth century ignored female homosexual activity not out of indifference, but out of male fears about acknowledging and reifying lesbianism.

 The literature of the time attempted to rationalize some lesbian activities, commonly searching for visible indications of sapphic tendencies.
 In The New Atlantis, the "real" lesbians are depicted as being masculine.
 However, Catherine Craft-Fairchild argues in "Sexual and Textual Indeterminacy: Eighteenth-Century English Representations of Sapphism" (2006) that Delariviere Manley fails to establish a coherent narrative of lesbians as anatomically distinct from other women, whereas Fielding in The Female Husband focuses on the corruption of Hamilton's mind.
-Jonathan Swift, writing for the Tatler in 1711, acknowledges the difficulty inherent in establishing such a narrative framework, where he describes a woman having her virginity tested by a lion.
+Jonathan Swift, writing for The Tatler in 1711, acknowledges the difficulty inherent in establishing such a narrative framework, where he describes a woman having her virginity tested by a lion.
 Despite the onlookers' failure to detect anything amiss, the lion identified her as "no true Virgin."
-At the same time, positive -- or potentially positive writings -- concerning female homosexuality drew on the languages of both female same-sex friendship and heterosexual romance.
+At the same time, positive—or potentially positive writings—concerning female homosexuality drew on the languages of both female same-sex friendship and heterosexual romance.
 At the time, there were no widespread cultural motifs of homosexuality.
 Only among the less respectable members of society does it seem that there was any sort of a lesbian subculture.
-It is likely that there was such a subculture amongst dancers and prostitutes in eighteenth- and early-nineteenth century Paris as well as in eighteenth-century Amsterdam.
+Academics find it likely that there was such a subculture amongst dancers and prostitutes in 18th- and early-19th-century Paris as well as in 18th-century Amsterdam.